| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 codeset-dependent initial shift state, ready for immediate use with the

-iconv
+iconv procedure.

-should be a one-argument procedure which handles
+The writer should be a one-argument procedure which handles

 partial conversion result strings during subsequent calls to the

-In the folowing example the iconv
+In the folowing example the iconv objects is created which will

-display the converted strings to the current-output-port
+display the converted strings to the current-output-port.

 (iconv-open "KOI8-R" "UTF-8" display) => #<foreign:ICONV:21410> |

-procedure converts the sequence of characters
+The iconv-write procedure converts the sequence of characters

 from the code set specified in parameter fromcode of

-, in the array specified by src, into a
+iconv-open, in the array specified by src, into a

 sequence of corresponding characters in the code set specified in

-, in the return string.
+parameter tocode of iconv-open, in the return string.

 The code sets are those specified in the cd argument.